google/santa/Docs/details/events.md

 ###### JSON

-Before an event is uploaded to a sync-server the event data is copied into a JSON blob.
+Before an event is uploaded to a sync server the event data is copied into a JSON blob.
 Here is an example of Firefox being blocked and sent for upload.

 ```json
 {